EmilHvitfeldt/smltar/docs/04_stemming.md

 #> # … with 167,869 more rows
 ```

 There are 167,879 distinct words in this data set we have created (after removing stopwords) but notice that even in the most common words we see a pair like `"state"` and `"states"`.
 A common data structure for modeling, and a helpful mental model for thinking about the sparsity of text data, is a matrix.
-Let's `cast()` this tidy data to a sparse matrix (technically, a document-feature matrix object from the **quanteda** [@R-quanteda] package).
+Let's `cast()` this tidy data to a sparse matrix, technically, a document-feature matrix object from the **quanteda** [@R-quanteda] package.

 ```r